davpinto/fastknn/README.md

 Note that the mean **log-loss** for the **weighted voting** estimator is lower for every `k` evaluated.

+Parallelization is available.
+You can specify the number of threads via `nthread` parameter.

 Plot Classification Decision Boundary
 -------------------------------------